watchiot/wiot-sdk-ruby/README.md

 ```
 it work too

-Now you have to set mandatory configuration variables that always will be send in each request.
+Now you have to initialice the **SDK** setting the mandatory configuration variables that always will be send in each request.
 This parameters are:

 **api key**, **name space** and **name project**

 ```ruby